bowcai/Data-Structure-Exercise-Solutions/Ex0910_BreakingCircleMethod/README.md

-## Exercise 09.10 - Broken Circle Method
+## Exercise 09.10 - Breaking Circle Method

-Use broken circle method to compute the minimum spanning tree of a weighted connected undirected graph.
+Use breaking circle method to compute the minimum spanning tree of a weighted connected undirected graph.
-The method of broken circle is to pick a circle randomly and delete the arc with the largest weight.
+The method of breaking circle is to pick a circle randomly and delete the arc with the largest weight.
 Repeat the operation until no circle left in the graph.